walkingriver/walkingriver.github.io/_posts/2019-06-05-intro-to-typescript.md

 # What Next?
 That's all for now, but there is a lot more to TypeScript.
 For more information, visit www.typescriptlang.org

-# Feedback Appreciated
-Do you have any comments or questions?
-Did I make any mistakes in this post?
-Let me know on Twitter.
-I'm [@walkingriver](https://twitter.com/walkingriver).